NYU-Tandon-Motorsports/mercury-telemetry/docs/configure_grafana.md

 # Configure Grafana
+# ***IMPORTANT: Please Use Grafana v6.5 or else you will experience unexpected behavior.
+Mercury Telemetry has not been updated for the latest version of Grafana yet.
 ![Grafana Dashboard](imgs/grafana_dashboard.png)
 > Fig 0) Grafana dashboard for an Event named `Test Event`.
 Contains 3 sensor panels
 >: gps, temperature, and speed.